jreina1/Project-Livermore/Final Delivery/Special Instructions - LiverMore.md

 **Instructions: Run Locally**

-If running locally (instructions assume docker is installed on your system),
+If running locally (instructions assume docker and docker-compose are installed on your system),

-1. Run
+1. Change to the base directory and run docker-compose to build and start.
 ```
+cd Project-Livermore/project
-docker-compose up
+docker-compose up --build
 ```
-2. Wait about 2-3 minutes and type the following address in the address bar and press Enter/Return on the keyboard:
+2. Wait about 3 minutes, launch your browser, and type the following address in the address bar and press Enter/Return on the keyboard:
 ```
 localhost:5000
 ```